 Report computer security incidents and obtain assistance to resolve them.
 Acts as liaison to law enforcement and university counsel on issues as necessary.

-Technical analysis and assistance to ensure compliance with security standards for handling credit cards on all campus systems.
+Technical review and assistance to ensure compliance with security standards for handling credit cards on all campus systems.

 ITS, in partnership with Facilities Management and the Department of Public Safety, provides the ability for university organizations to automate electronic door access rights assignment for individuals based upon University affiliation.